 In his many seasons at Glyndebourne, his roles have ranged from Figaro to Nick Shadow and Owen Wingrave, from Agamemnon to Don Giovanni.
 In 2011 he had an overwhelming triumph in his first ever portrayal of Hans Sachs, which he repeated in 2016, in Sir David McVicar's celebrated production of Die Meistersinger von Nürnberg, which is now available on DVD (Opus Arte).
 Further roles at the Metropolitan Opera New York, as well as Don Giovanni, recent appearances have included Marcello in La boheme, and Golaud in Pelleas et Melisande.
-At Covent Garden, his extensive repertoire has encompassed acclaimed performances of Rossini's Guillaume Tell (on DVD), Wagner's Amfortas (Parsifal) Tchaikovsky's Onegin and Yeletsky, and as diverse as Frank/Fritz in Die tote Stadt and Creonte in Haydn's Orfeo and Handel's Achilla (Giulio Cesare) and Argante (Rinaldo).
-Concert performances have recently presented him as a commanding success in the title roles in Dallapiccola's Il prigioniero with the NY Philharmonic and Bayerische Rundfunk Orchestra, as Rossini's Guillaume Tell with the Orchestra of the Accademia di Santa Cecilia, Rome, recorded live for EMI with Antonio Pappano, as Athanael in Massenet's Thais in Paris, as Zurga in Les pêcheurs de perles at Covent Garden, and as a "peerless" Iago in Verdi's Otello with Sir Colin Davies and the London Symphony Orchestra, now available on CD on the LSO Live label.
+At Covent Garden, his extensive repertoire has encompassed acclaimed performances of Rossini's Guillaume Tell (on DVD), Wagner's Amfortas (Parsifal) Tchaikovsky's Onegin and Yeletsky, and as diverse as Frank/Fritz in Die tote Stadt, Creonte in Haydn's Orfeo and Handel's Achilla (Giulio Cesare) and Argante (Rinaldo).
+Concert performances have recently presented him as a commanding success in the title roles in Dallapiccola's Il prigioniero with the NY Philharmonic and Bayerische Rundfunk Orchestra, as Rossini's Guillaume Tell with the Orchestra of the Accademia di Santa Cecilia, Rome, recorded live for EMI with Antonio Pappano, as Athanael in Massenet's Thais in Paris, as Zurga in Les pêcheurs de perles at Covent Garden, and as a "peerless" Iago in Verdi's Otello with Sir Colin Davies and the London Symphony Orchestra, available on CD on the LSO Live label.
 This was awarded Editor's Choice by Gramophone magazine, and was nominated for the 2011 Opera Award.